Pedro-Velazquez/knowledge-base/engineering/microservices.md

 * A microservice is replaceable.

 ## Microservices architecture style

 Microservices as an architectural style is a lightweight form of service-oriented architecture (SOA) where the services are each tightly focused on doing one thing and doing it well.
 A system with a microservices architecture is a distributed system with a (probably large) number of collaborating microservices.
 The microservices architectural style has been quickly gaining in popularity for building and maintaining complex server-side software systems.
-And understandably
-so: microservices offer a number of potential benefits over both more traditional service-oriented approaches and monolithic architectures.
+And understandably so: microservices offer a number of potential benefits over both more traditional service-oriented approaches and monolithic architectures.
 Microservices, when done well, are malleable, scalable, and robust.

 ## Scoping microservices

 To succeed with microservices, it’s important to be good at scoping each microservice appropriately.
 If your microservices are too big, the turnaround on creating new features and implementing bug fixes becomes longer than it needs to.
 If they’re too small, the coupling between microservices tends to grow.
 If they’re the right size but have the wrong boundaries, coupling also tends to grow, and higher coupling also leads to longer turnaround.
 In other words, if you aren’t able to scope your microservices correctly, you’ll lose much of the benefit microservices offer.
 The main drivers to identifying and scoping microservices are:

 * Business capabilities.
 * Supporting technical capabilities.
 * Supporting efficiency of work.

 ### Business capability

 A business capability is something an organization does that contributes to business goals.
 A given business will have a number of business capabilities that together make the overall business function.
 When mapping a business capability to a microservice, the microservice models the business capability.
 In some cases, the microservice implements the entire business capability and automates it completely.
 In other cases, the microservice implements only part of the business capability, because some part of the capability is carried out by people in the real world and thus the microservice only partly automates the business capability.
 In both cases, the scope of the microservice is the business capability.

 A good understanding of the domain will enable you to understand how the business functions.
 Understanding how the business functions means you can identify the business capabilities that make up the business and the processes involved in delivering the capabilities.
 In other words, the way to identify business capabilities is to learn about the business’s domain.
 You can gain this type of knowledge by talking with the people who know the business domain best: business analysts, the end users of your software, and so on—all the people directly involved in the day-to-day work that drives the business.

 A business’s organization usually reflects its domain.
 Different parts of the domain are handled by different groups of people, and each group is responsible for delivering certain business capabilities; so, this organization can give you hints about how the microservices should be scoped.
 For one thing, a microservice’s responsibility should probably lie within the purview of only one group.
 If it crosses the boundary between two groups, it’s probably too widely scoped and will be difficult to keep cohesive, leading to low maintainability.

 ### Supporting technical capability

 A supporting technical capability is something that doesn’t directly contribute to a business goal but supports other microservices, such as integrating with another system or scheduling an event to happen some time in the future.
 Supporting technical capabilities are secondary drivers in scoping microservices because they don’t directly contribute to the system’s business goals.
 They exist to simplify and support the other microservices that implement business capabilities.
 One characteristic of a good microservice is that it’s replaceable; but if a microservice that implements a business capability also implements a complex technical capability, it may grow too large and too complex to be replaceable.
 In such cases, you should consider implementing the technical capability in a separate microservice that supports the original one.

 When you introduce supporting technical microservices, your goal is to simplify the microservices that implement business capabilities.
 Sometimes—such as with sending notifications—you identify a set of technical capabilities that several microservices need, and you turn that into a bounded context with microservices of its own, so other microservices can share the implementation.
 Other times—as with the ERP integration—you identify a technical capability that unduly complicates a microservice and turn that capability into a microservice of its own.
 In both cases, the other microservices implementing business capabilities are left with one less technical concern to take care of.

 When deciding to implement a technical capability in a separate microservice, be careful that you don’t violate the microservice characteristic of being individually deployable.
 It makes sense to implement a technical capability in a separate microservice only if that microservice can be deployed and redeployed independently of any other microservices.
 Likewise, deploying the microservices that are supported by the microservice providing the technical capability must not force you to redeploy the microservice implementing the technical capability.

 Identifying business capabilities and microservices based on business capabilities is a strategic exercise, but identifying technical supporting capabilities that could be implemented by separate microservices is an opportunistic exercise.
 The question of whether a supporting technical capability should be implemented in its own microservice is about what will be easiest in the long run.

 ### Supporting efficiency fof work

 The microservices we design and create should be efficient to work with and should let teams that develop and maintain the microservices work efficiently.
 If we have an already defined organization that we cannot change, the system of microservices we create must align with the organization.
 On the other hand, if the organization can be changed we should do so in accordance with the overall system of microservices.
 This, largely, is a matter of respecting and using Conway’s law:

-<i>"Any organization that designs a system (defined broadly) will produce a design whose
-structure is a copy of the organization’s communication structure."</i>
+_"Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure."_

 First and foremost, respecting Conway’s law means we should make sure that there is a clear ownership of each microservice: we should assign one team to the development and maintenance of each microservice.
 This is in line with the microservices characteristic that a small team can maintain a few handfuls of microservices.
 Each can be be assigned a few handfuls of services to be responsible for.
 It is important that the responsibility is clear.
-If the responsibility for a microservice is split between two or more teams, we introduce a need for those teams to coordinate closely whenever changes to that microservices need to happen.
+If the responsibility for a microservice is split between two or more teams, we introduce a need for those teams to coordinate closely wheneverchanges to that microservices need to happen.
 That coordination takes time and means that none of the teams involved can work autonomously.
 This is a form of inefficiency, and it is something we can avoid if we make sure each microservices is assigned to one team.

 ## Factors that make it difficult to identify scopes

 * Insufficient understanding of the business domain.
 * Confusion in the business domain.
 * Incomplete knowledge of the details of a technical capability.
 * Inability to estimate the complexity of a technical capability.

 ## Microservices collaboration

 Each microservice implements a single capability, but to deliver end-user functionality, microservices need to collaborate.
 Microservices can use three main communication styles for collaboration: commands, queries, and events.
 Each style has its